xinjuezou-whi/whi_ur_robot_driver_bridge/README.md

   try_max_count: 10
   external_program: external_ctrl.urp
   protective_query_frequency: 5.0 #Hz
+  motion_state_topic: arm_motion_state
 ```

 If the param "protective_query_frequency" is set and greater than zero, a thread will be spawned to query the safety mode, and automatically recover UR from protective stop to normal mode.

 NOTE: Before activating this mechanism, it is the user's responsibility to ensure the consecutive path is well handled after recovering from the protective stop.

+Param "motion_state_topic" is activated while the arm enters the protective stop, and the motion state message with fault will be sent to its subscribers.

 ## Usage
 It is recommended to extract the calibration params first, then feed it to ur_robot_driver.
 Please refer to [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver)